Israel – Finland Tax Treaty

 Phone: +972 3 745 6600

-E-mail: Sanomat.TEL@gov.fi Consulate.TEL@gov.fi (Customer service, appointments)
+E-mail: Sanomat.TEL@gov.fi

-Business activity in Finland
+Business Activity in Finland

 Finland is a thriving country of strong innovation, and it creates many business opportunities, both in the country and internationally.
-The competitive economy is largely supported by businesses in the gaming, electronics, software, cleantech, and health areas, and overall, the country thrives from large cooperate businesses.
+The competitive economy is largely supported by businesses in the gaming, electronics, software, clean tech, and health areas, and overall, the country thrives from large cooperate businesses.
+As a member of the European Union, Finland distinguishes itself as the sole Nordic nation that has embraced the Euro as its currency.

-As a member of the European union, Finland distinguishes itself as the sole Nordic nation that has embraced the Euro as its currency.
 The country also has a low corporate tax rate of 20%, which is uniform for all types of corporate income, including sales profits, interest income, dividends, royalties, and rental income.
 This helps to lure in foreign countries for business.
+As foreign companies are entitled to the same set of benefits and grants as the Finnish companies with the market, this fosters and encourages equitable opportunities for all.

 Applicability of the MLI

-Residency for tax purposes in Finland
+Residency for Tax Purposes in Finland

-Residence of an individual
+Residence of an Individual

-Residency of a company
+Residency of a Company

-The tax system in Finland
+The Tax System in Finland

-Income taxation: between 12.64 – 44%
+Income Taxation: 12.64 – 44%

-Taxation of companies and branches: 20%
+Taxation of Companies and Branches: 20%

-VAT: standard is 24%
+VAT: 24%

 Withholding Tax

-Israel Internal tax rate
+Israel Internal Tax Rate

 Treaty Withholding Tax